-Prevent Pinning or Unpinning programs to Taskbar
+Prevent Pinning or Unpinning of Programs to Taskbar in Windows 11/10

 Pinning and unpinning a program from the taskbar is very easy.
 You can right-click on the program icon and Unpin from taskbar or Pin to taskbar option will be visible to you.
 If you don’t want to unpin already added items to the taskbar or pin new programs to the taskbar accidentally or mistakenly, then you can simply lock taskbar icons.
 As a result, you can continue to use the pinned programs to the taskbar.
 But you can’t pin a new program or unpin already pinned programs.